Skip Navigation

 Are You Considering Personal Bankruptcy?
 Call Our Trusted Advisors in Ontario and Quebec

-If you’re struggling to pay off your debts, reach out to Bernier & Associates to discuss your options.
+If you struggle to pay off your debts, contact Bernier & Associates to discuss your options.
 One of our licensed insolvency trustees can explain your financial restructuring options and determine if personal bankruptcy is the right solution for you.

 Contact us today to schedule a free consultation in Ottawa, Gatineau, Montreal or any of our 15 offices in Ontario and Quebec.